 Blue-black discoloration, focal, small, and unchanging, on the ventral surface, may be an amalgam tattoo.

 A pale, smooth tongue can be caused by atrophic glossitis, which can occur with iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and... read more or vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants... read more or vitamin B12 deficiency Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more .

 Magenta tongue suggests vitamin B12 deficiency.

-A strawberry-red tongue may be the first sign of scarlet fever or, in a young child, a sign of Kawasaki disease Kawasaki Disease Kawasaki disease is a vasculitis, sometimes involving the coronary arteries, that tends to occur in infants and children between the ages of 1 year and 8 years.
-It is characterized by prolonged... read more .
+A strawberry-red tongue may be the first sign of scarlet fever or, in a young child, be among the signs of Kawasaki disease Kawasaki Disease Kawasaki disease is a vasculitis, sometimes involving the coronary arteries, that tends to occur in infants and children between the ages of 1 year and 8 years.
+It is characterized by prolonged... read more or multisystem inflammatory syndrome in children (MIS-C) Risk factors for severe disease COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more .

-A smooth red tongue and painful mouth may indicate general inflammation of the tongue (glossitis) or be caused by niacin deficiency Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in developed countries.
-Clinical manifestations include the three Ds: localized pigmented rash (dermatitis); gastroenteritis (diarrhea)... read more .
+A smooth red tongue and painful mouth may indicate general inflammation of the tongue (glossitis) or be caused by niacin deficiency Niacin Deficiency Dietary niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Clinical manifestations include the three Ds: localized pigmented rash (dermatitis);... read more .

 Tongue surface changes

-The most common tongue surface changes, which are benign, are
+The most common tongue surface changes, all 3 benign, are

 Geographic tongue (benign migratory glossitis, or erythema migrans)